benefits to the economy, the community and the environment

 Tree farming takes a long time to offer a return on investment and has traditionally had to compete for land with food production.
 Schemes such as the Managed Investment Scheme offered financial incentives for landholders and resulted in sharp increases in planting, but where the land wasn’t appropriate (in terms of soils, climate or distance to processing centres) the results were poor and in some areas this put a dent in the reputation of trees on farms.
 Scale and location are critical to success and our plan ensures that sufficient trees are planted within an economically viable distance of processing centres to be profitable.

-The Forest Products Commission (FPC) ran the successful Strategic Tree Farming program between 2006 and 2008 with a plan to grow 25 million trees for high value timber production in association with farmers in the Great Southern.
+The Forest Products Commission (FPC) ran the successful Strategic Tree Farming program between 2006 and 2008 with a plan to grow 25 million trees for high-value timber production in association with farmers in the Great Southern.
 The program was very successful with more than 25 million trees or just over 18,000 ha planted in 3 years and the 2009 - 2012 Strategy for Plantations and Farm Forestry set out a plan to expand the industry.
-In 2008 the Barnett Grylls Government was elected and reviewed the FPC as part of government wide efficiency drive, and funding for all new planting ceased.
-This was a blow to participating farmers, the industry and to WA’s moves to become self-sufficient in timber production.
+In 2008 the Barnett Grylls Government was elected and reviewed the FPC as part of a government-wide efficiency drive, and funding for all new planting ceased.
+This was a blow to participating farmers, the industry, and to WA as it moves to become self-sufficient in timber production.
 Forests For Life is working to ensure reinvestment, firm commitments and long-term planning.

-Plantations and farm forestry account for more than 83 per cent of the Australian wood supply, but there is a looming supply gap forecast and a current trade deficit of approximately $2 billion.
+Plantations and farm forestry account for more than 83 per cent of the Australian wood supply, but there is a looming supply gap forecast and a current trade deficit in the timber sector of approximately $2 billion - this means that Australia has to pay other nations $2 billion more for timber than other nations are paying us for timber which is unnecessarily losing our nation money.
 There is a need to grow more timber economically without interfering with food production.
 See this link for more information

-THE FORESTS FOR LIFE '50 MILLION TREES' PROJECT: AN OVERVIEW
+THE FORESTS FOR LIFE Farm Forestry and Landcare Plan: AN OVERVIEW

-Location: Two regions – the Manjimup zone and the Albany zone – defined by a distance of not more than 90 kilometres from each of the towns.
-20 000 hectares of farm forestry in each region is equal to approximately 3 per cent of each zone's agricultural land, not including existing plantations or horticulture.
-See maps below.
+Location: Two regions – the Southwest zone and the Great Southern zone – defined by a distance of not more than 100 kilometres by road from future processing centres proposed for Greenbushes and Albany.
+20 000 hectares of farm forestry in each region is equal to approximately 3 per cent of each zone's cropping and grazing land (where trees would be strategically incorporated into food production).
+See preliminary maps below.

 Employment: 860 - 940 new jobs created

-We are currently working with landcare, agroforestry, carbon market, farming and timber consultants and supporters to bring this plan to fruition.
+We are working with Landcare, agroforestry, carbon market, farming and timber consultants and supporters to bring this plan to fruition.
 If you're interested in further details, have questions or support to offer, please use the contact us tab to get in touch.

 Forests For Life proposes an environmental, social and economic review of the State’s softwood plantation industry with a view towards improving environmental management, recognising and mitigating impacts on communities and improving the financial returns.